Best Plate Carriers | Military, Law Enforcement, Budget

 Most gun enthusiasts either own a plate carrier and armor or are giving it some serious thought.
 This list of the best plate carriers should get you well on your way to better protection.

-If you’re seriously looking into buying your first plate carrier and armor plates, then these recommendations should help narrow down your search.
+If you’re seriously considering buying your first plate carrier and armor plates, these recommendations should help narrow down your search.
 Once you’ve bought everything and put it together, go out and shoot with it on.

-Test out your loadout by going to the range and even working out with it on.
+Test your loadout by going to the range and working out with it.
 Gear is life and life is gear.

 Table of Contents